Weakly Hyperbolic Involutions: Algebras with involution

-If $A$ is finite-dimensional, simple as a ring, and such that $Z(A)=K$, then $A$ is said to be \emph{central simple}.
-Assume that $A$ is a central simple $K$-algebra.
-Wedderburn's Theorem says that in this case $\dim(A)=n^2$ for a positive integer $n$, called the \emph{degree of $A$} and denoted $\deg(A)$, and further that $A$ is isomorphic to a matrix algebra over a central simple $K$-division algebra $D$ unique up to $K$-isomorphism; the degree of $D$ is then called the (\emph{Schur}) \emph{index of $A$} and denoted by $\ind(A)$.
-One says that $A$ is \emph{split} if $\ind(A)=1$.
+Assume now that $A$ is a central simple $K$-algebra.
+Wedderburn's Theorem says that in this case $\dim(A)=n^2$ for a positive integer $n$, called the \emph{degree of $A$} and denoted $\deg(A)$, and further that $A$ is isomorphic to a matrix algebra over a central simple $K$-division algebra $D$ unique up to $K$-isomorphism; one says that $A$ is \emph{split} if $D=K$.
+If $A$ and $A'$ are matrix algebras over the same central simple $K$-division algebra, then $A$ and $A'$ are called \emph{Brauer equivalent} and we write $A\sim A'$.

-A \emph{$K$-algebra with involution} is a pair $(A,\s)$ where $A$ is a finite-dimensional $K$-algebra and $\s$ is a $K$-involution on $A$ such that $K=\{x\in Z(A)\mid \s(x)=x\}$ and such that either $A$ is simple or $A$ is a product of two simple $K$-algebras that are mapped to each other by $\s$.
+A \emph{$K$-algebra with involution} is a pair $(A,\s)$ where $A$ is a finite-dimensional $K$-algebra and $\s$ is a $K$-involution on $A$ such that $K=\{x\in \Z(A)\mid \s(x)=x\}$ and such that either $A$ is simple or $A$ is a product of two simple $K$-algebras that are mapped to each other by $\s$.
 We will often denote a $K$-algebra with involution by a single capital Greek letter.